LIAAD/yake/README.md

 Credits to https://github.com/chartbeat-labs

 <a name="installing-docker"></a>

+### `Annif` - Tool for automated subject indexing and classification
+https://github.com/NatLibFi/Annif/ - `Annif` is a multi-algorithm automated subject indexing tool for libraries, archives and museums.
+This repository is used for developing a production version of the system, based on ideas from the initial prototype.
+Official website http://annif.org/.

 ## How to install Docker

 Here is the "just copy and paste" installations script for Docker in Ubuntu.
 Enjoy.